-Figure 1 to paragraph (3) of this AD Standard Operating Procedures (Required by EASA AD 2020-XXXX) Flight crews should follow company specific Standard Open Non-Normal Situations.
-Company SOPs for handling Non-N mentioned below: As a general overview of how non-normal situations should be conducted, consider maximum use of autoflight system to reduce workload, if available and appropriate.
-The flight crew should recognize and announce the non-normal situation to be acknowledged by other pilot.
-Maintain airplane control: The Pilot Flying (PF) is to mainta path is under control.
-The Pilot Monitoring (PM) is to mon Analyse the situation and apply good CRM: The flight crew and other alert lights to identify the non-normal situation. action.
-Take the proper action: Do the NNC memory items based of Call for and complete the appropriate NNC.
-Review all war complete other NNCs as required.
+Standard Operating Procedures

+Flight crews should follow company specific Standard Operating Procedures (SOPs) for the handling of Non-Normal situations.
+Company SOPs for handling Non-Normal situations must include at least the items mentioned below:

+As a general overview of how Non-Normal situations should be conducted, consider maximum use of auto-flight system to reduce workload, if available and appropriate.
+The flight crew should recognize and announce the Non-Normal situation to be acknowledged by the other pilot.

+Maintain airplane control: The Pilot Flying (PF) is to maintain airplane control and ensure that the flight path is under control.
+The Pilot Monitoring (PM) is to monitor the flight path.

+Analyse the situation and apply good CRM: The flight crew shall review all warning lights, caution lights, and other alert lights to identify the Non-Normal situation.
+Prioritize alerts and recommend course of action.

+Take the proper action: Do the NNC memory items based on each crewmember's area of responsibility.
+Call for and complete the appropriate NNC.
+Review all warning lights, caution lights, and other alerts; complete other NNCs as required.

 Evaluate the need to land: Assess status of the airplane.
-Re view options for diversion or continued flight.
-Definitions: Recall items are minimum immediate action items Reference items are accomplished after Recall items have been accomplished.
+Review options for diversion or continued flight.
+Definitions:

+Recall items are minimum immediate action items

+Reference items are accomplished after Recall items have been accomplished.

 This figure does not correspond to any requirement of FAA AD 2020-24-02.